 As well as facing criticism because of its dangerous gangs and drug wars, Honduras is also under fire because of its airport.
 Toncontín International Airport in Tegucigalpa has been rated #2 most dangerous in the world because of its inaccessibility.

-It is nestled within the mountains and planes are very hard to land, due to the varied terrain and short approach – and the necessity for a 45 degree turn to reach the runway!
+It is nestled within the mountains and planes are very hard to land, due to the varied terrain and short approach – and the necessity for a 45-degree turn to reach the runway!
 Planes approaching Toncontín must drop very speedily and hit the sometimes hard-to-see runway.

-Obviously, many planes arriving at the airport do so incident-free – just with more than a few nervous passengers!
+Of course, many planes arriving at the airport do so incident-free – just with more than a few nervous passengers!
 But if you’re a very paranoid flier, maybe consider entering Honduras by land from Guatemala or Nicaragua.

 11. The Mayan culture is still alive in the west